 Special Agents must be mentally and physically prepared for their work.
-The FBI requires every applicant to pass the official Physical Fitness Test (PFT) and meet the vision and hearing requirements outlined below.
-While physical standards are demanding, all of our minimum requirements are achievable.
-Ensure you are well-rested and in your best shape before attempting any physical fitness test.
+The FBI requires every applicant to pass the Physical Fitness Test (PFT) and meet vision and hearing requirements.

 The Physical Fitness Test (PFT)

-The PFT consists of four events in the following order, with no more than five minutes of rest between each event.
-A passing score requires a cumulative 12 points*, with at least 1 point in each of the four events.
-Click here for our PFT guide and scoring scales.
+The PFT consists of four events in the following order, with no more than five minutes of rest between events.
+A passing score requires a cumulative 12 points, with at least 1 point in each event:

-- Maximum number of continuous sit-ups in one minute.
+- SIT-UPS: Maximum number of continuous sit-ups in one minute.